Manage Dashboard and Viz Extensions in Tableau Server

 Block specific extensions

-The default global policy allows all Sandboxed extensions and those Network-enabled extensions that appear on the safe list for a site.
-Server administrators can keep specific extensions from running by adding them to the block list for the server.
+The default global policy allows the use of extensions in Tableau.
+By default, Sandboxed and Tableau-built extensions are allowed to run.
+Sites are allowed to enable Trusted Partner-built extensions and any Network-enabled extensions that appear on the safe list.
+Server administrators can prevent specific extensions from running by adding them to the block list for the server.
 If an extension is on the global block list it overrides any settings for the extension on the safe list for a site.

 1. To add an extension to the blocked list for the server, go to Manage All Sites > Settings > Extensions.
 On single-site installations, the block list is on the site Extensions settings page.